danja/sparqlpress2/devlog.md

 so for now at least including all that in the zip
 ----

+**2021-05-23**

+Have been looking at prior scutter work.
+Provisional vocab at : http://purl.org/stuff/scutter

 **2021-05-17**

 Not sure of exact fault, but found root cause of cut off responses : I had virtually identical code in 2 places responding to queries.
 Getting rid of one of these sorted the problem.